 The Susitna River basin has long been recognized as an area of high recreational and aesthetic appeal.
 It is also important habitat to a wide variety of fish species, both resident and anadromous.
-Five species of Pacific salmon (chinook, coho, chum, pink, and sockeye) utilize the chinook, coho, chum, and pink salmon production in the Look Inlet area occurs within this drainage.
-Grayling, fainbow trout (Salmo gairdneri), Dolly Varden (Salvelinus malma), burbog (Lota lota), Take trout (Salvelinus namavcush), Whitefish /(Coregonus sp.), and sculpins (Cottus sp.) area some of the more common and important resident fish species
+Five species of Pacific salmon (chinook, coho, chum, pink, and sockeye) utilize the

+Susitna River drainage for spawning and rearing.
+The majority of the chinook, coho, chum, and plak salmon production in the Look Inlet area occurs within this drainage.
+Grayling, rainbow trout (Salmo gairdneri), Dolly Varden (Salvelinus malma), burbon (Lota lota), lake trout (Salvelinus namavcush), whitefish (Coregonus sp.), and sculpins (Cottus sp.) area some of the more common and important resident fish species, funding averaging \$29,000 per year for the first three years.
+An allocation of \$100,000 was received for this study.
+The National Marine